-- Consult with a bariatric surgeon who will refer you and set up appointments for a dietician and psychologist
+- Consult with one of the bariatric surgeons at HCA Houston Healthcare Tomball who will refer you and set up appointments with a dietician and psychologist.

-- If weight loss documentation is required, you would meet with a dietician or physician for three to six months and follow a diet and exercise program provided to you (four months of supervised diet for Medicare patients; six months for Medicaid patients; time period varies for private insurance)
+- If weight loss documentation is required, you would meet with a dietician or physician for three to six months and follow a diet and exercise program provided for you.

-- Dietary evaluation (one-time visit explaining your diet after surgery)
+- Have a dietary evaluation, a one-time visit explaining your diet after surgery.

-- Medical clearance (the bariatric surgeon will give you orders to give to your family doctor)
+- Medical clearance, your bariatric surgeon will provide you with orders to give to your family doctor.

-- Depending on your medical history, you may need clearance from a cardiologist and/or pulmonologist
+- Depending on your medical history, some patients may require clearance from a cardiologist and/or pulmonologist.

-When the clearances noted above are completed, your paperwork will be submitted for approval.
-Once approved, your bariatric surgery can be scheduled.
+- Once all clearances are completed, your paperwork will be submitted for approval.
+Once you are approved, you may schedule your weight loss procedure.